Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Experiment Results and Analysis

-The relationship between performance and output tokens on AIME 25 is illustrated in Figure~\ref{fig:performance_tokens}.
-In contrast to the increasing response lengths observed during conducting pure RL on pre-trained models~\citep{deepseek}, SFT exhibits a different distribution: models with stronger performance tend to generate shorter outputs.
-This suggests that when long-CoT reasoning is effectively activated via SFT, models can produce more efficient exploratory solutions.
-For example, DeepSeek-R1-Distill-Qwen-7B achieves the best performance with fewer than 10k tokens.
-Conversely, using a small fraction of randomly sampled data leads the model to acquire only shallow reasoning patterns, resulting in repetitive outputs and failure to backtrack.
-Further statistical analysis is presented in Figure~\ref{fig:tokens_on_aime}, which shows the frequency of rethinking tokens used by fine-tuned models on AIME 25.
-The model trained on subsets selected by \textsc{Select2Reason} consistently uses fewer rethinking tokens across all data sizes, supporting our hypothesis that it enables more efficient reasoning.
-In contrast, vanilla selection methods lead to noisier reasoning behaviors due to lower data quality, resulting in a higher proportion of ineffective rethinking.
-A case study is provided in Figure~\ref{fig:case_efficient}, where an LRM fine-tuned on limited and low-quality instructions attempts to use a large number of rethinking tokens during inference, but exhibits limited effective reflection.
+\paragraph{\textbf{\textsc{Select2Reason} improves long-CoT reasoning efficiency by sampling high-quality data.}} The relationship between performance and output tokens on AIME 25 is illustrated in Figure~\ref{fig:performance_tokens}.
+In contrast to the increasing response lengths observed during conducting pure RL~\citep{deepseek}, SFT exhibits a different distribution, where models with stronger performance tend to generate shorter outputs.
+This suggests that \textit{models produce more efficient exploratory solutions when long-CoT reasoning is effectively activated}.
+Further analysis is presented in Figure~\ref{fig:tokens_on_aime}, which shows the frequency of rethinking tokens used by fine-tuned models on AIME 25.
+The model trained on \textsc{Select2Reason} subsets consistently uses fewer rethinking tokens across all data sizes, supporting our hypothesis that it enables more efficient reasoning.
+A case study in Figure~\ref{fig:case_efficient} illustrated that a model trained on low-quality instructions attempts to use a large number of rethinking tokens during inference, but exhibits limited effective reflection.
 In comparison, a model trained on higher-quality instructions corrects its reasoning path and reaches the correct solution with fewer rethinking steps.